PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   path to a dedicated indexed owner, validates the singleton-channel condition required for numerical equivalence, preserves both direct-NHWC and legacy- NCHW Mul outputs, and removes five or six adapters as one transaction.
+- the latest checkpoint moves the general transpose/binary bridge path to a dedicated indexed owner, preserves symmetric single-post, mixed-fan-out, synthesized legacy-adapter, and asymmetric forms, and applies every accepted rewrite only after permutation, source, shape, quantization, public-boundary, and graph-order contracts have been resolved and revalidated.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain